Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 You must supply the following values:

-- **callbackUrls**: an empty array of callback URLs `[]`
+- **callbackUrls**: An empty array of callback URLs `[]`.
-- **flow**: `CLIENT_CREDENTIALS`
+- **flow**: `CLIENT_CREDENTIALS`.
-- **name**: the name you would like to provide to your identifier
+- **name**: The name you would like to provide to your identifier.
-- **description**: a description of your identifier.
+- **description**: A description of your identifier.
 We recommend describing how you will use this identifier.
 If you audit your access in the future, it is easier to link it to your application name, so that you can easily find out where the identifier is deployed (and what the impact will be if you change your access).

 In response, the API will provide you with two pieces of information:

-- **clientId**: your service account ID
+- **clientId**: Your service account ID.
-- **clientSecret**: a token allowing you to authenticate yourself on our APIs.
+- **clientSecret**: A token allowing you to authenticate yourself on our APIs.
 This information must be stored securely.
 With these two credentials, you can log in to this service account and get the rights associated with it.
 Save this value.
 It will not be possible to retrieve it at a later stage.

 In order to retrieve an API token, you can use the following HTTP call with these two pieces of information: